AurelioGomezRosales/react-by-sample/07 Enable/readme.md

  }
  ```

-- We will add to the enable condition one more test, checking if name has changed.
+- We add to disabled an additional condition an to check if the value of ```editingUserName``` name has changed.
 Replace again only the input tag in _[./src/nameEdit.tsx](./src/nameEdit.tsx)_ with the following code:

 _[./src/nameEdit.tsx](./src/nameEdit.tsx)_